tbatchelli/pallet-examples/webapp-haproxy-nodes/README.md

 ### Deploying from blobstore

-Since mini-webapp is a relatively large application, if one needs to instantiate many 'proxied' nodes, it will require uploading this .war file many times.
-You can optionally deploy a webapp from a blobstore.
-For that, you need to create a bucket in your blobstore and upload the file
+Since mini-webapp is a relatively large application (5MB), if you were  to instantiate many 'proxied' nodes with this webapp, you would be uploading this .war file many times from your computer.
+For this reason you can optionally deploy a webapp from a blobstore.

+For this to work you need to create a bucket in your blobstore and upload the file mini-webapp/mini-webapp-1.0.0-SNAPSHOT.war into the bucket.
+Make sure the bucket name coincides with the one set in settings.xml.
+If it is different, then you will need to update settings.xml and restart the REPL for pallet to pick up the changes.

+Once this is al set, just use the phase :deploy-from-blobstore instead of :deploy-nano-webapp (or :deploy-mini-webapp), i.e.:

+   user> (def blobstore (pallet.blobstore/blobstore-from-settings)) user> (pallet.core/converge {webapp-nodes.nodes/proxied 1}
+                 :compute service :blobstore blobstore
+                 :phase [:deploy-from-blobstore :restart-tomcat])

+## Tearing down a deployment

+If you want to destroy the node/s you just created, all you need to do is set the count to 0 on converge, e.g.:

+    bash$ lein pallet converge webapp-nodes.nodes/proxied 0

+or

+    user> (pallet.core/converge {webapp-nodes.nodes/proxied 0} :compute service)

+NOTE: if you experience an error trying to deploy some nodes after having converged to 0 at the REPL, try recreating the compute session:

+    user> (def service (compute-service-from-settings))

+## Multinode deployments

+We are going to deploy a few 'proxied' nodes and a 'haproxy' node that will be configured with HAProxy.
+For this job there are not many changes needed, though.

+### At the command line

+    $ lein pallet converge webapp-nodes.nodes/proxied 2 webapp-nodes.nodes/haproxy 1 :deploy-nano-webapp :restart-tomcat :restart-haproxy

+Visit http://<proxy public address>/ and confirm that the proxy is working.
+The IP address reported by the webapps should change between refreshes of the page, reflecting the fact that the proxy is balancing the requests.
+(NOTE: it might take a while for HAProxy to switch webapps)

+### At the REPL

+    user> (pallet.core/converge {webapp-nodes.nodes/proxied 2
+                                 webapp-nodes.nodes/haproxy 1}
+                 :compute service
+                 :phase [:deploy-nano-webapp :restart-tomcat :restart-haproxy])

+### Finising up

+To finish up, destroy all the nodes:

+    $ lein pallet converge webapp-nodes.nodes/proxied 0 webapp-nodes.nodes/haproxy 0

+or

+    user> (pallet.core/converge {webapp-nodes.nodes/proxied 0
+                                 webapp-nodes.nodes/haproxy 0}
+                 :compute service)

 ## License